Pita Zeljanica – Pita filled with Spinach and vegan Feta-Cheese

 - 1 tsp Vegeta seasoning or ½ tsp vegetable broth powder

 - 50 ml water boiling

-- Mix the wheat flour with the pinch of salt, the sunflower oil, and the lukewarm water by hand in a bowl to form a dough.
+- Mix the wheat flour with the pinch of salt, the rapeseed oil, and the lukewarm water by hand in a bowl to form a dough.
 It shouldn't be sticky anymore.
 Otherwise, add some more flour.

 - Cover it with a dish towel and let it rest while you prepare the filling.

 - Chop the onion, ginger and garlic and fry them in a pan with a little coconut oil.

 - Cut the zucchini into small cubes (max.
 1 cm) and add.